 This guide explains how to contribute to Tabler, from setting up a development environment to making and testing changes.
 It covers essential steps like forking the repository, installing dependencies, and submitting a pull request to help improve Tabler's features and functionality.

 Contributions are always welcome and highly encouraged!
 Whether you're new to open source or a seasoned contributor, your input helps make Tabler better for everyone.
-If you're new to open source, start here to learn more about contributing.
+If you're new to open source, we recommend reading a how to contribute guide to learn more about contributing.

 When contributing to Tabler, please adhere to the following guidelines: